Javad Mashreghi

-Javad Mashreghi is a mathematician and author working in fields of function space theory, functional analysis and complex analysis.
+Javad Mashreghi is a mathematician and author working in function space theory, functional analysis and complex analysis.
 He is a professeur titulaire at Université Laval and was the 35th President of the Canadian Mathematical Society (2020–2022).

 Early life and education

 Mashreghi was born in Kashan, Iran, in 1968.
 He studied electrical engineering, electronics, (B.Sc., 1991), and pure mathematics (M.Sc., 1993) at the University of Tehran.
 He moved to Canada in 1996 and earned his Ph.D. from the McGill University in 2001.
 Since then he lives in the Province of Quebec.

 Service to Canadian mathematical community

 Mashreghi is immensely involved in various aspects of North America's mathematical community, having served on numerous editorial, administrative and selection committees all across Canada and the U.S. (CMS, AMS, Fields Institute, CRM, AARMS, NSERC, FQRNT, NSF).
-He is the 35th President of the Canadian Mathematical Society (2020–2022), the editor-in-chief of the Canadian Mathematical Bulletin (2020–2025) and Concrete Operators (2018–2022).
+He was the 35th President of the Canadian Mathematical Society (2020–2022), and is currently the editor-in-chief of the Canadian Mathematical Bulletin (2020–2025) and Concrete Operators (2018–2025).